Established 2005 Registered Charity No. 1110656

 For men and women aged 16-25.
 Accommodation is on the upper levels of a three-storey building, lift available.
 They support young people experiencing drug addiction, alcohol misuse, mental health problems, offending behaviour or severe emotional and psychological issues.

-Education/training, Drugs workers, Benefits advice, Alcohol workers, Advocacy, Accommodation/housing advice, Mental health
+Education/training, Drugs workers, Creative classes, Alcohol workers, Advocacy, Accommodation/housing, Mental health

 Simon Community Scotland